JLenander/huffman_coding_c/README.md

 algorithms keep buffers of `unsigned char` that bits are stored in before being written to the file or being decoded into text.

+## Compressed File Details
+### The Encoding created has the following specification:
+- body containing content bytes
+    - Last compressed character may be less than a full byte which is smaller than the minimum size the OS handles (one byte) so it is padded with `n` trailing zeros until it is a full byte (8 bits) in length
+- [`FOOTER_SIZE`](encoding.h) (1) byte file footer containing `n`, the number of trailing zeros used as padding in the last encoded character

+## Encoding notes
+### Change in encoding with commit d3646b48fa4f5123156e2e7a5166fcc7be7d10f2
+The Encoding data structure defined in [`encoding.h`](encoding.h) was changed with commit d3646b48fa4f5123156e2e7a5166fcc7be7d10f2.
+While the old structure was more space and runtime efficient (with bitwise operations and single integer comparisons to handle comparing encodings) the old format did not allow for leading zeros in an encoding

+(Encoding leading zeros in a binary format would result in `011` evaluating to the integer `3` which is the same as the binary encoding `11` even though these are both valid prefix-free encodings in this context)

+Allowing for leading zeros in the encoding increases the number of available prefix-free encodings for an alphabet which decreases the average binary encoding size (number of bits).

+The increase in compression rate was why I made the choice to refactor the code and change the format.

+The previous format and bitwise manipulation can be viewed in this prior state: https://github.com/JLenander/huffman_coding_c/tree/56131b92b1cceee0cf663af51ffd542873b2675f

 ## Examples
 #### Small encoding consisting of characters {a,b,c,d,e,f,\n}
 - [original text](/sample_encodings/a_to_f/text.txt)